 Step 2: Define your type of art.
 What kind of art do you make?
 What are its physical characteristics?
 In what ways is it similar to other art?
 How do you categorize it?
 If you paint abstracts, for example, what kind of abstracts, how would you describe them?
-This is the type of art that you want to generally focus on for comparison purposes.
+This is the type of art you generally want to focus on for comparison purposes.

 Step 3: Determine which artists make art similar to yours either by researching online or visiting galleries, open studios or other venues and seeing their work in person.
-Pay particular attention to those artists who also have career accomplishments similar to yours, who've been making art about as long as you have, showing about as long as you have, selling about as long as you have and so on.
+Pay particular attention to those artists who also have career accomplishments and resumes similar to yours, who've been making art about as long as you have, showing about as long as you have, selling about as long as you have and so on.

 Step 4: See how much these similar artists charge for their art.
 Their prices will be good initial estimates of the prices you should charge for your art.

 This next point I already made, but because it's so important I'm going to make it again this time from a different angle.
-Don't think that your art is so unique that you can price it without regard to what's happening elsewhere in your art community or in the art world in general.
+Don't think that your art is so unique that you can price it without regard to what's happening with other artists or elsewhere in your art community or in the art world in general.
 All art is unique.
 Every artist is unique.
 Uniqueness, however, is not and never will be the sole criteria for pricing art.
 But wait.
 Let's say, for the sake of argument that your art is unique and that it's unlike any object, art or otherwise, ever created in any manner since the beginning of time.

-Now let's do a quick switch and consider that art from the perspective of informed experienced dealers, curators, critics or collectors.
+Now let's do a quick switch and consider that art from the perspective of experienced dealers, curators, critics or collectors.
 These people almost always compare art from artist to artist and from gallery to gallery before they decide what to buy, sell, collect, write about, exhibit or represent, no matter what kind of art they're looking at or how unique it is.
 They rarely, if ever, find themselves with only one choice.
 Can you imagine any knowledgeable art person looking at an artist's art and saying things like, "I have never seen anything like this!
 I must have it.
 I don't care how much it costs.
 I don't care who you are.
-Give me everything.
+I'll take it.
 This is unbelievable."
 Not going to happen.
 Even if your art is notably unique, people who know art will find some way to compare it, categorize it and relate it to other art by other artists in order to assess its significance, its dollar value, and ultimately its institutional or marketplace viability.
 You have to do the same.

-Once you're done with your evaluating and you're ready set your prices by comparison, base your prices on what sells, not on what doesn't.
+Once you've done your evaluating and you're ready set your prices by comparison, base your prices on what sells, not on what doesn't.
 For example, suppose you've narrowed your comparables search down to a handful of artists whose art is priced in the $2000-$20,000 range.
 If the only art that sells is in the $2000-$5000 range, and the expensive pieces don't sell, this tells you that buyers don't want to pay the more expensive prices-- they're too high.
 So $2000-$5000 is probably where you want to price most of your art, and forget about going much higher.

-By the way, expensively priced originals are sometimes used to sell more reasonably price originals or limited edition prints of originals.
-Certain galleries or artists don't care whether they sell their most expensive works, and may not even expect to; they're perfectly happy to sell the more reasonably priced originals or the prints.
+By the way, high priced originals are sometimes used to sell lower or more affordably priced originals or prints of originals.
+Certain galleries or artists don't care whether they sell their most expensive works, and may not even want to; they're perfectly happy to sell the lower priced originals or the prints.
 Pricing certain originals high is a marketing technique designed to make lower priced originals and prints look more attractive to buyers, almost like they're bargains.
-This coattail effect does work, so don't automatically assume that the highest priced art always sells because oftentimes it doesn't.
+This coattail effect does work, so don't automatically assume the highest priced art always sells because many times it doesn't.

 Related to evaluating an artist's range of selling prices is the fact that you want to price your art according to what other art SELLS for, not what it's OFFERED for.
 In other words, if it's priced $8000, but it sells for $5000, price closer to $5000 than $8000.
-Sometimes you see galleries where retail value is one thing, but the price they're really willing to sell it for is substantially lower.
+Sometimes you see galleries where retail value is one thing, but the price they're willing to sell it for is substantially lower.
 This is another technique that is designed to make buyers feel like they're getting bargains, and it may work for galleries, but it doesn't necessarily work for artists.
 You don't want to get get known for substantially lowering your prices because buyers will catch on, wait you out, and refuse to buy until sale time rolls around.
-Negotiating a lower price here and there on a case-by-case basis is fine, but avoid wheeler-dealer sales techniques.
-Getting a reputation as a huckster may compromise the integrity of your art.
+Negotiating a lower price here and there on a case-by-case basis is fine, but avoid wheeler-dealer price-slashing sales techniques.
+Getting that kind of reputation may compromise the integrity of your art.

 Now let's look at comparison-shopping from the BUYER'S standpoint.
 Art is no different than any other product or service in that many people who buy it tend to compare prices before they buy.
 I'll give you a fairly common example.
 Suppose someone sets aside $5000 to buy one piece of art.
-Let's say she goes to a bunch of galleries and sees a bunch of art, and finds three paintings that she likes equally well, all about the same size, same subject matter and quality, all by artists who are equally qualified.
+Let's say she goes to a bunch of galleries and sees a bunch of art, and finds three paintings that she likes equally well, all about the same size, similar subject matters and quality, all by artists who are equally qualified.
 If one of those pieces costs $4000, one costs $4600, and one costs $5000, which one do you think she'll buy?

 The moral of the story is to price on the low side of your market, especially if you're less established, less experienced or trying to gain a foothold in a new or more competitive realm.
 Doing this increases your chances of making sales.
 You see, when someone buys a piece of art from you, that's one less piece that they're going to buy from other artists.
 You want to maximize the number of pieces that people buy from you.
 That's how you make a living as an artist.